Halfling

-Halflings are a fictional race found in some fantasy novels and games.
-They are often depicted as similar to humans except about half as tall, and are not quite as stocky as the similarly-sized dwarves.
+Halflings are a fictional race found in some fantasy works.
+They tend to be depicted as physically similar to humans, except about half as tall and not as stocky as the similarly sized dwarves.
+Halflings are often depicted as having slightly pointed ears along with leathery-soled feet which are covered with curly hair.
+They tend to be portrayed as stealthy and lucky.
+The term is derived for the word used in Scotland, Northern Ireland, and Northern England for a child who is not yet fully grown.
+Halflings are found in many fantasy novels and games, including as an alternative term for hobbits in J. R. R. Tolkien's Middle-earth and as playable humanoid races in Dungeons & Dragons.

+Description

+The members of the fictional halfling race are often depicted as similar to humans except about half as tall, and are not quite as stocky as the similarly sized dwarves.
 Similar to the depiction of hobbits in the works of J. R. R. Tolkien, which are sometimes called halflings, they have slightly pointed ears, their feet are covered with curly hair with leathery soles, and they tend to be portrayed as stealthy and lucky.